 Screen doors for side and rear doors, if not visible from the street, will be permitted with approval from the DRC.
 Doors shall be painted to match the exterior trim around the front door opening or blend with the same trim.

-41

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 c.
 Door shall not be ornate or massive in design (i.e., bars, scrolls, etc.).

 8. Balconies